(30): Facebook Friendship: Factual or Fictitious?

 The above portrays, among other things, how egotistic, duplicitous, farcical and feigning humans’ characteristic is.
 I mentioned egotistic because some of those ‘friends’ always expect you to respond to their updates, for they think they are more important.
 I swear some even beg for undeserved attention and send you a message, asking you to like their page, comment on their updates or the like.
 But why do we remain friends?
-No doubt as fingers are not equal, so are our social values and status.
-Everyone knows their class, but apparently not all know their worth.
-While this remains a fact, it’s utterly absurd and, psychologically, narcissist to befriend me from the beginning and then expect me to contribute to your postings, and you care not to just “like” anything I share.
+No doubt as fingers are not equal, our social values and statuses are not either.
+Everyone knows their class, but apparently, not all know their worth.
+While this remains a fact, it’s utterly absurd and, psychologically, narcissistic to befriend me from the beginning and then expect me to contribute to your postings.
+You also don't care to just “like” anything I share.
 I earnestly don’t count on that, and God knows.
 Nonetheless, this absence of reciprocity, pragmatically speaking, makes the friendship more ludicrous than substantial.

 Others are masters of pretence, for you are never friends from the first place but being on each other’s friend’s lists on Facebook, they pose as such.
 You might be rivals, or worse, in the real world.
 Facebook friendship doesn’t, and perhaps never can change a thing.
 You had better, realistically speaking, remain apart even there, I believe.